learn-co-curriculum/ios-Swift-Assessment-ClassesInitializersOO/README.md

 ### 3. Create instances of both classes in the `AppDelegate`

-1. Create two variables in the `application:didFinishLaunchingWithOptions:` method of the `AppDelegate` class
+1. Create two variables in the `application:didFinishLaunchingWithOptions()` method of the `AppDelegate` class

   * Declare a variable of type `Person` using the designated initializer